koji-kojiro/matplotlib-d/README.md

 For more details, please refer to [the documentation of dub](https://code.dlang.org/getting_started).

 ### Syntax
-Most pyplot functions are avilable.
+Most pyplot functions are available.
 For more details for each functions, please refer to the [documantation of pyplot](http://matplotlib.org/api/pyplot_summary.html).
 Describe Python keyword arguments as an associative array with string of keyword name as key.